NHI PHAN

 Hi there!

 My name is Nhi Phan and I started my tattoo career back when I was 19.
+I've been tattooing for over 10 years.
 I started my career originally at a shop in Omaha in 2015.
-On December 2020, I decided to partner up with who once was a former apprentice who I mentored, Quinn, to start our very own women-led tattoo shop.
+On December 2020, I decided to start a women-led tattoo shop.

 Below are some people who have let me done just that!